DataVisualizationTechniquesProject2/OurActivity/kody/README.md

 # Our Bike activity
 This R project was done as a part of [Data Visualization Techniques](https://github.com/kozaka93/2023Z-DataVisualizationTechniques) course.
 To check how our project repository looks like, click this [link](https://github.com/DataVisualizationTechniquesProject2/Project2).
 The application was build by [Aleksandra Kwiatkowska](https://github.com/Alexa263), [Maciej Momot](https://github.com/MaciejMomot) and [Jakub Półtorak](https://github.com/JakubPoltorak147).

 As we all are sport enthiusiasts, we have decided to analise and visualize data from our bike activities.
 We have managed to get data from 3 applications: Strava, Huawei Health and Garmin Connect.
 Check out, how our project looks like and what we included in our tabs.
+But before that watch the video, where we present our app, by clicking on this [video link](https://www.youtube.com/watch?v=3BAXike0Y0o).

 ## Table of Contents
 - [Installation](#installation)
 - [App content](#AppContent)